| |

 |

-Super Size Me - DVD
+Size Me - DVD

-What would happen if you ate nothing but fast food for an entire
+What would happen if you ate nothing but fast food for an

-the most perilous journey of his life.
+embarks on the most perilous journey of his life.
 The rules?
-For 30 days he

-can't eat or drink anything that isn't on McDonald's menu; he must
+For 30 days he can't eat or drink anything that isn't on McDonald's

-at least once and supersize his meal if asked.
+on the menu at least once and supersize his meal if asked.

 Spurlock treks across the country interviewing a host of experts